MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-dsc-resource-machine-config.md

 application through its configuration file.
 TSToy is an application that has configuration at the user and machine levels.
 The DSC Resource should be able to configure either file.

-The DSC Resource should enable users to configure:
+The DSC Resource should enable users to define:

 - The scope of the configuration they're managing, either `Machine` or `User`
 - Whether the configuration file should exist